The OpenEDI format

 How to use the custom EDI models?

 Once you create a custom EDI model, either via SEF file import, or EDI model creation, that model won't be used automatically.
 You have to explicitly configure EdiNation to use it when:

 - Converting between EDI and JSON

-To configure the EN_850 custom model to be used when analyzing X12 4010 850 files, do the following:
+To configure the x12_850_import custom model, do the following:

-- Click on the setting button (the wrench button in the top-right corner)
+- Open the setting button (the settings button is in the top-right corner)

-- Select the EN_850 model and click the Save button.
+- Paste the model name in the Translate according to this EDI format box, and then click the Save button.